Exercise for a better brain

 Resistance – we are designed for it!

 Resistance exercises are those that involve pushing, pulling or lifting.
 A review of numerous studies on the impact of resistance training suggests that regular resistance training twice per week improves cognitive performance.
 One study showed that, in older people with mild cognitive impairment, resistance exercise improved performance of complex cognitive skills such as planning and organisation.

 Further evidence that exercise can have positive impacts on nerve cells is the work that shows that exercise is helpful in reducing the occurrence and/or impact of both Parkinson's disease and multiple sclerosis, both are diseases that involve impaired nerve cell function.

 This news comes at a good time as the incidence of dementia continues to increase.

-According to Alzheimers's Australia, dementia is the single greatest cause of disability in older Australians (aged 65 years or older) and the third leading cause of disability burden overall.
+According to the Australian Institute of Health and Welfare, dementia is a leading cause of disability in older Australians (aged 65 years or older) and the third leading cause of disability burden overall.
 Three in ten people over the age of 85 and almost one in ten people over 65 have dementia.
 Each week, there are 1,700 new cases of dementia in Australia; approx. one person every 6 minutes.
 This is expected to grow to 7,400 new cases each week by 2050.